wso2/docs-is/en/identity-server/7.0.0/docs/guides/authorization/impersonation/user-impersonation.md

 The sub claim is the impersonated user (32bc4697-ed0f-4546-8387-dcd6403e7caa), while act.sub contains the ID of the impersonator (2d931c9d-876e-46c0-9aba-f34501879dfc).
 Client can detect impersonation using **act** claim  in the access token.

-### Email Notification for impersonted user
+### Email Notification for impersonated user

-Once impersonted access token obtained, Authorization server will send an email notification to impersonted user.
+Once impersonated access token obtained, Authorization server will send an email notification to impersonated user.

 #### Configure Impersonation Email Notification